 RV Unit Theft

 Not only do break-ins happen, but unfortunately, ENTIRE RV UNITS ARE STOLEN TOO– out of storage lots, back yards, and driveways.
-In fact, some of our good friends went to get their travel trailer ready for the camping season….
-AND IT WAS GONE!

-Try to park your unit in a busy, well-lit area.
+To prevent RV theft, try to park your unit in a busy, well-lit area.
 Pole barns, garages, gates, or fenced in areas are ideal, offering out of sight or more challenging hurdles for thieves to undertake.

 Winter Storage Precautions